 Catholic Daughters of America Education Contests

-Saint Mary Catholic School students participate annually in the Catholic Daughters of America Education Contest which challenges students to use their talents through art, essay, poetry, photography, computer art, or music to express a given theme.
+St. Mary Catholic School students participate annually in the Catholic Daughters of America Education Contest which challenges students to use their talents through art, essay, poetry, photography, computer art, or music to express a given theme.

-American Legion Auxiliary Americanism Essay Contest
+American Legion Auxillary Americanism Essay Contest

 Each year the American Legion Auxiliary, Morris Frock Unit 42, sponsors the Americanism Essay Contest for students in grades three through eight.
 Saint Mary Catholic School students won eight out of the nine places awarded last year!